alexfernandez/mass-driver/README.md

 (with some margin for speed lost to drag).
-It is driven up there using a linear motor, essentially a large coilgun in a tunnel where a near vaccuum is kept.
+It is driven up there using a linear motor, essentially a large coilgun in a tunnel where a near vacuum has been created.

 ## Simulation